 Upon your arrival in Tunis, you will be met at the airport and transferred to your hotel in the seaside suburbs of Tunis.
 The remainder of the afternoon is free for relaxation from your flight.
-At 6:30 pm, you rendezvous in the reception area of your hotel with your guide and enjoy an opening night dinner with your guide and travel companions.
+At 6:30 pm, you rendezvous in the reception area of your hotel and meet your guide and fellow travelers.
+Together, you depart your hotel for an opening night dinner with your guide and travel companions.
 Dinner and overnight in Tunis.
 (D)

 Overnight in Tunis.
 (B)